tudelft3d/AdTree/README.md

 - Option 2: Use CMake to generate project files for your IDE.
 Then load the project to your IDE and build.
 For Windows users: your IDE must be set for `x64`.

-- Option 3: Use CMake to generate Makefiles and then build （purely command line).
+- Option 3: Use CMake to generate Makefiles and then build（purely command line).
   - on Linux or macOS:
     ```
     $ cd path-to-root-dir-of-AdTree